The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Introduction

 To the best of our knowledge, \citet{Cox1958} was the first to discuss the no-interference assumption while \citet{Rubin1980Randomization} provided its first formalization.
 The Stable Unit Treatment Value Assumption (SUTVA) states that (among other things) treatment given to one unit does not affect the outcome of another unit.
 Violations of this aspect of SUTVA are referred to as \emph{interference}.
 Early investigations into causal inference under interference began with \emph{partial interference}, where it was assumed that interference occurs within, but not between, pre-specified clusters \citep{Sobel2006What, Hudgens2008, Liu2014, Liu2016, Rigdon2015, Tchetgen2012, VanderWeele2011}.

 More complex types of \emph{network interference} were introduced in the exposure mappings framework of \citet{Aronow2017Estimating} which has served as the basis for much of the interference literature since, though similar ideas may be found in \citet{Manski2013Identification}. \citet{Aronow2017Estimating} propose to model interference between units through an exposure mapping function which is typically defined through the underlying network.
 Causal effects are then defined as contrasts of outcomes under different exposures.
 Their approach has been extended in a variety of ways including to observational settings \citep{Forastiere2021}, settings where the exposure mapping is only approximately correct \citep{Leung2022Causal}, as well as settings with more severely misspecified exposure mappings \citep{Saevje2021Average}.
-The papers above do not consider the experimental design problem and their analysis permits the use of the Bernoulli design (i.e. independent assignment).
-As a result, their conditions for consistency place strong assumptions on the underlying network (e.g. constant degree) which are typically invoked only implicitly (i.e. through assumptions on exposure probabilities).
+The papers above do not consider the experimental design problem in the sense that they focus on effect estimation when the experimental design to considered to be fixed.
+When considering contrastive treatment effects, the conditions for consistency in these works place strong assumptions on the underlying network (e.g. constant degree) which are typically invoked only implicitly (i.e. through assumptions on exposure probabilities).